 While our digital age has brought many advancements and benefits, pay attention to how much social media, smart phones and TV time may be sucking up an inordinate amount of your time and rendering you passive and mindless.
 Sometimes you just need to unplug and seek the substance that feeds your soul, not just provides a distraction.
-Just pay attention to what it feels like to invest your attention and to what people and places provide something of substance in return.
-You will be able to feel it if you pay attention.
+Just pay attention to what it feels like to invest your time and to what people and places provide something of substance in return.

-So, to reiterate, a piece of the answer to the issue of self-care isn't about doing more, it is really about beginning to pay closer attention and reaping the rewards of what you are already engaging in.
+To reiterate, a piece of the answer to the issue of self-care isn't about doing more, it is really about beginning to pay closer attention and reaping the rewards of what you are already engaging in.
 Pay attention to what you already do that brings you that moment of joy, satisfaction, pleasure and fulfillment.

 Look to all the potential avenues that may enlarge your capacity, frequency and diversity of activities that have the potential to restore and sustain you each day.
-Look to your relationships, to nature, caring for your health and comforting your body, expose yourself to music and the arts, or engage yourself in the challenge and satisfaction of learning, savor moments of quiet reflection and meditation.
-These are the places where your energy is restored and where you can build each day upon your reservoir of resilience.
+Look to your relationships, to nature, caring for your health and comforting your body.
+Expose yourself to music and the arts.
+Engage yourself in the challenge and satisfaction of learning.
+Savor moments of quiet reflection and meditation.
+These are the places where your energy is restored and where you can build each day upon your resilience.

 Along with the activities that you engage in it is important to consider where, when and with whom you experience that warm feeling of connection.
 Oftentimes, caregivers relate they are isolated.
 Social isolation and not feeling connected to others can wear at your resilience.
 Your connection to others can provide the sustenance and support you need to feel that you matter.
-If you pay attention to the connections that you make each day with awareness of the many small and significant ways that these connections can be made, it will build on your resilience and the bank of energy that you draw on to meet life's demands, will grow.

-Again, these don't have to be those profound experiences of connection.
+These don't have to be those profound experiences of connection.
 Take notice of appreciating those moments of; holding your loved one's hand when they are upset, calling a friend to chat, looking at a passing stranger and smiling, sharing a hug, or writing a note or text to someone you haven't spoken to in a while.
-The point is connecting when you can, in ways that you can, and taking note of what it feels like in the moment, both what you give and receive in return.
+The point is to connect when you can and how you can.
+Take note of what it feels like in the moment, both what you give and receive in return.